w3stling/rssreader/README.md

 Examples
 --------
 ### Read RSS feed
-Reads from a RSS feeds and extract all items in that contains the word football in the title.
+Reads from a RSS feeds and extract all items that contains the word football in the title.
 ```java
 RssReader reader = new RssReader();
 List<Item> items = reader.read(URL)